 Our inpatient units include critical and intermediate care units and general medical-surgical units.
 Units receive patients with a full range of diagnoses, although expertise in caring for specific patient populations is concentrated on different units.
-Specialty populations include those needing total joint replacement, cancer care, cardiovascular medical management and intervention, and stroke care.
+Specialty populations include those needing total joint replacement, cancer care, cardiovascular medical management and intervention, bariatric care, and stroke care.

 Specialty units include the inpatient and ambulatory operating rooms, post-anesthesia care units, procedural care unit and dialysis unit.

 The emergency department sees more than 75,000 patients a year and recently opened a clinical decision unit for short-stay observation.

 Ambulatory practice areas include the Lifespan Cancer Institute, the Center for Cardiac Fitness, our new Ostomy Center, multiple specialty clinics, the Women’s Medicine Collaborative, the TB clinic, and endoscopic, cardiac diagnostic and interventional services.

 The Miriam Hospital has a professional nurse workforce with 93 percent of nurses prepared at the baccalaureate level or higher, meeting the Institute of Medicine Future of Nursing recommendation.
 Forty-five percent of our nurses hold specialty certification, affirming their advanced knowledge, skill, and practice.
 Baccalaureate-educated and certified nurses have been shown to contribute to better patient outcomes.